melmatx/wander.ly/README.md

 ## 🙌 Acknowledgements

 - **[ICTDU](https://www.facebook.com/spcf.ictdu) (Systems Plus College Foundation)**: I am deeply grateful to ICTDU for providing a platform that allowed me to showcase and further develop my skills.
 Their support has been instrumental in my professional growth.
-- **[Sypth](https://github.com/Sypth) (Alexander John Cammado)**: A special thanks to Sypth for his role as QA and for providing invaluable blockchain advice.
-While he may not have been directly involved in development, his guidance was crucial in steering the project in the right direction.
+- **[Sypth](https://github.com/Sypth) (Alexander John Cammado)**: A special thanks to Sypth for his role as QA and backend developer, and for providing invaluable blockchain advice.
+His guidance and expertise was also crucial in steering the project in the right direction.

 ## 📲 Follow us!